-Microsoft[®] IT Academy - PowerPoint: 0.5 credits - In this course, students can validate their skills in creating and managing presentations, inserting, and formatting shapes and slides, creating slide content, applying transitions and animations, and managing multiple presentations.
-Students will learn the skills tested in the Microsoft Office Specialist - PowerPoint certification exam.
-(Microsoft Excel and Word certification exams complete the requirements of the overall Microsoft Office Specialist Associate certification.)
-Students can make their resume stand out by sitting for and passing the Microsoft Office Specialist - PowerPoint certification exam.
-No matter which career path you are pursuing, Microsoft Office proficiency is a valuable skill in today's job market!
-Associated Pathway: Computer Science
+Microsoft[®] IT Academy - PowerPoint: 0.5 credits - In this course, students will validate skills in creating and managing presentations, inserting, and formatting shapes and slides, creating slide content, applying transitions and animations, and managing multiple presentations.
+Students will learn the skills tested in the Microsoft Office Specialist -PowerPoint certification exam.
+Make your resume stand out by sitting for and passing this certification exam (if you meet the basic requirements).
+Two of the other Microsoft Office Specialist Associate certification.
+Associated Pathways: Business and Entrepreneurship

-Microsoft® IT Academy - Word: 0.5 credits - In this course, students can validate their skills in Word tasks, such as creating and managing documents, formatting text, paragraphs, and sections, creating tables and lists, applying references, and inserting and formatting objects.
-Students will learn the skills tested in the Microsoft Office Specialist - Word certification exam (Microsoft Excel and PowerPoint certification exams complete the requirements for the overall Microsoft Office Specialist Associate certification.)
-Students can make their resume stand out by sitting for and passing the Microsoft Office Specialist - Word certification exam.
-No matter which career path you are pursuing, Microsoft Office proficiency is a valuable skill in today's job market!
-Associated Pathway: Computer Science
+Microsoft[®] IT Academy - Word: 0.5 credits - In this course, students will validate skills in Word tasks, such as creating and managing documents, formatting text, paragraphs, and sections, creating tables and lists, applying references, and inserting and formatting objects.
+Students will learn the skills tested in the Microsoft Office Specialist.
+Make your resume stand out by sitting for and passing this certification exam (if you meet the basic requirements).
+Two of the other Microsoft IT Academy certification exams complete the requirements of the overall Microsoft Office Specialist Associate certification.
+Associated Pathways: Business and Entrepreneurship

-Microsoft[®] Office Basics: 0.5 credits - Designed for beginning high school students, this course introduces students to the three major Microsoft Office programs: PowerPoint, Word, and Excel.
+Microsoft® Office Basics: 0.5 credits - Designed for beginning high school students, this course introduces students to the three major Microsoft Office programs: PowerPoint, Word, and Excel.
 All three programs are relevant to a student's ability to communicate, present, and organize data into a logical format.
 They help set the student for success in conveying their information appropriately and is a necessary 21st Century skill for today's job market.
-Associated Pathway: Computer Science
+Associated Pathways: Business and Entrepreneurship

 Photoshop: 0.5 credit- In LearnKey's Photoshop CC course students will learn how to edit and retouch photos as well as create digital images and designs.
 Students will learn digital image formats, basic color theory, and how to retouch and apply other tonal adjustments to images.
 Students will explore editing tools through various projects while preparing for the Visual Communication Using Adobe Photoshop ACA exam.
 Associated Pathway: Digital Graphic Arts.
-Prerequisites- Art 1 & Digital Photography.
+Prerequisites: Art 1 and Digital Photography.

 PLTW Civil Engineering and Architecture: 1 credit - This honors level course is for students who enjoy working with their hands doing construction projects or who enjoy designs such as those seen on HGTV.
-In CEA students will learn about construction and architectural design with both residential and commercial projects.
+In this course students will learn about construction and architectural design with both residential and commercial projects.
 Students will create designs using the 3D architectural design software Autodesk Revit and will have the opportunity to get their professional certification for the 3D design software.
-Student in this course will need to take the PLTW End of Course Exam which has the potential for college credits.
-Associated Pathways: Advanced Engineering, Architecture & Construction.
-Prerequisites: Green Architecture or Introduction to Engineering Design.
+Students in this course will need to take the PLTW End of Course Exam which has the potential for college credits.
+Associated Pathways: Engineering, Architecture and Construction Prerequisites: Green Architecture or Introduction to Engineering Design.

 PLTW Design and Modeling: 0.5 credits - Are you interested in creating and building handson projects?
 Then this course is for you!
 Discover the design process and develop an understanding of the influence of creativity and innovation in your lives.
 In this Project Lead the Way course you will be challenged and empowered to use and apply what you learn to solve real-world problems by designing and building your own prototypes.
-Associated Pathways: Engineering, Architecture & Construction
+Associated Pathways: Engineering, Architecture, and Construction

 PLTW Green Architecture: 0.5 credits - In this hands-on, project-based course, students will dive into construction and architectural design.
-You will design homes in a way that keeps human carbon footprints small by using environmentally sustainable practices.
+Students will design homes in a way that keeps human carbon footprints small by using environmentally sustainable practices.
 Explore dimensioning, measuring, and design by building scale model homes and using a 3D architectural design software.
-Associated Pathways: Architecture & Construction.
-Prerequisites: Design & Modeling.
+Associated Pathways: Architecture and Construction Prerequisites: Design and Modeling.